goastian/midori-desktop/tools/sanitizer/docs/asan_nightly.rst

 rules <https://www.mozilla.org/security/client-bug-bounty/>`__.
 As
 the report will usually not include any steps to reproduce or a test case, it will most likely receive a lower-end bounty.
-Like with regular bug reports, we would typically reward the first (identifable) report of an issue.
+Like with regular bug reports, we would typically reward the first (identifiable) report of an issue.

 .. warning::